hoangduytranuk/blender_manual/blender_docs/manual/modeling/curves/introduction.rst

 Introduction
 ************

-Curves and :doc:`Surfaces </modeling/surfaces/introduction>` are particular types of Blender Objects.
+Curves and :doc:`Surfaces </modeling/surfaces/introduction>` are particular types of Blender objects.
-They are expressed by mathematical functions rather than a series of points.
+They are expressed by mathematical functions (interpolation) rather than linear interpolation between a series of points.

 Blender offers both :ref:`curve-bezier` and :ref:`curve-nurbs`.
 Both Bézier curves and NURBS curves and surfaces are defined in terms of a set of "control points"